 Internet sex crimes include online solicitation of minors, creation, possession, and distribution of child pornography, as well as collaboration and conspiracy to commit any of the aforementioned crimes.
 Illegal electronic sex crimes can also include “sexting,” which is transmitting of sexual images by text messaging using a cell phone.
 Internet crimes, depending on the circumstances, may be charged under state or federal statutes.
+If you have been accused of a cybercrime, contact our Houston internet sex crime lawyer, Mary E. Conn.
+We can help protect your rights and defend your reputation call (713) 357-4190.

 Investigating internet child pornography crimes can be especially challenging; because the Internet has no boundaries, the crimes may involve actors in multiple jurisdictions.
-This was the case in Operation Avalanche, an infamous two year investigation of a company owned by a Fort Worth, Texas, couple, known as Landslide Productions, which provided depictions of children engaging in sexual acts with adults.
+This was the case in Operation Avalanche, an infamous two-year investigation of a company owned by a Fort Worth, Texas, couple, known as Landslide Productions, which provided depictions of children engaging in sexual acts with adults.
 Conducted between 1999 and 2001, the investigation involved searches in 37 states and numerous foreign websites.
 In one month, the company earned a staggering $1.4 million.

 In 2010, the U.S. Justice Department reported that it had identified millions of computers engaged in peer-to-peer sharing of child pornography files in the United States.